timtimer11/GCP-Stocks-Processing-and-Forecast/README.md

 Cloud Storage bucket that stores all data passed from PubSub topic "stocks-data".

 ### VertexAi Notebook
-Jupyter Notebook trained with ARIMA model on the historical data (2 years data + daily dump from API).
-Returns dataframe with forecasted values for each stock, and uploads the data back to the corresponding BigQuery table.
+Jupyter Notebook trained with Auto ARIMA model on the historical data (2 years data + daily dump from API).
+Uploads the forecasted data to the corresponding BigQuery table.

 ### BigQuery
 Data warehouse to store daily, historical, and forecasted tables.